Illegal Gambling Machines Seized by Lexington County Police

-The most recent police seizure of gambling machines in Lexington County Sheriff’s Department narcotics investigators rounded up five illegal gambling machines in a bar.
+In the most recent police seizure of gambling machines in Lexington County Sheriff’s Department, narcotics investigators rounded up five illegal gambling machines in a bar.
 They worked in cooperation with the South Carolina Law Enforcement Division (SLED).

 The Rags to Riches Bar on Sunset Boulevard housed five illegal gambling machines, which Lexington County officers seized on Thursday, December 20th.

 According to reports, officers recovered two Jungle King video gambling devices one Monkey Land video gambling device, one Crazy Bug video gambling device, and one Ticket Master video gambling device.
 They also took $1,027 in cash from the premises.